MicrosoftDocs/SupportArticles-docs/support/dynamics-365/commerce/point-of-sale/store-commerce-app-pos-deactivated.md

 ---
-title: How to investigate POS suddenly being deactivated
+title: Store Commerce app (POS) is suddenly deactivated
-description: This articles helps you identify causes for why the POS could deactivate.
+description: This article lists the causes and provides resolutions for the issue that the Store Commerce app (POS) is deactivated.
 author: bstorie
 ms.author: brstor
-ms.topic: troubleshooting-problem-resolution
-ms.date: 07/25/2023
+ms.date: 07/31/2023
 ---

-# POS is suddenly deactivated
+# Dynamics 365 Commerce Store Commerce app is suddenly deactivated

-After launching Store Commerce APP (POS) it no longer shows as activated.
-Instead the POS prompts the user to complete the activation process.
-This article is intended to help you self-diagnose what can cause this situation and remedial steps you can take to help prevent it.
+After you start the Microsoft Dynamics 365 Commerce [Store Commerce app (POS)](/dynamics365/commerce/dev-itpro/store-commerce), its status always shows **De-activated**.
+Additionally, the Store Commerce app prompts the user to complete the activation process.
+This article helps you self-diagnose the cause and provides resolutions, respectively.

 ## Prerequisites

-Ensure you have access to **Commerce HQ > Modules > Retail and Commerce > Channel Setup > POS setup > Devices**

-## Determine the cause

-## Cause 1: Device Token has expired

-When the POS is activated a device token is issued and stored in the POS installation folder.
-Each time the POS is launched this tokens issue date is compared against the maximum token lifetime parameter configured inside Commerce HQ.
-If the token is older then this parameter its considered invalid and the POS prompts for re-activation.

-### Solution 1: Check Commerce HQ Device token settings

-1. Log into **Commerce HQ > modules > Retail and Commerce > HQ Setup > Parameters > Commerce Shared Parameters**
-2. **Select** the **Security** Tab
-3. Review the value set in the **Device token lifetime** field.
-   > By default this value is 365 days.
-It can be set as high as 5120 days.
-This value is the maximum number of days after a POS is activated the token will be valid for.

-   > If you increase this value, any POS's which are currently activate will remain activate until their token lifetime reaches the new value set.

-4. Go to **Commerce HQ > Modules > Retail and Commerce > Channel Setup > POS setup > Devices**
-5. Select the Device record that is prompting for activation
-6. **Review** the **Activated date and time** field value.

-   > If this date is older then the number of days set for the Device token lifetime, the POS token has exceeded its lifetime.

-   > The value in this field will automatically update each time the POS is activated, its important to check this field before triggering a new activation .

-7. If the POS token has expired you can simply re-activate the POS as the root cause is the token exceeded its lifetime.

-## Cause 2: Windows App user directory was modified

-By default Store Commerce App stores the configuration settings in a file under the path C:\Windows\users\{User account}\Appdata\local\packages

-Some windows updates can inadvertently modify/delete files in this path.
-In this situation the Store Commerce App configuration file is removed and the POS application no longer registers as being activated.

-### Solution 1: Check Windows Update history

-Check Windows update history to see if any recent Windows OS updates were deploy to the PC.

-If this is a re-occurring issue consider re-running the Store Commerce App installer again and include the flag --usecommonapplicationdata

-  > When the flag --usecommonapplicationdata is used the POS configuration file will be stored in C:\Program Data\  folder instead.

-### Solution 2: Security software is flagging the configuration file

-Check to see if security software is scanning the C:\Windows\users\{User account}\Appdata\local\packages\Microsoft directory and flagging any files.

-If this is a re-occurring issue consider re-running the Store Commerce App installer again and include the flag --usecommonapplicationdata

-  > When the flag --usecommonapplicationdata is used the POS configuration file will be stored in C:\Program Data\  folder instead.

-## Cause 3: Browser History was cleared

-As Store Commerce for the Web (Cloud POS) is a browser based access system, it stores the POS activation state in the web browser history.
-If you clear the web browser history then the POS will no longer report as activated.

-If you activated POS using in-private browser then its activation state will be lost once you close the browser.

-### Solution : Check browser settings and extensions

-Check your browsers settings and extensions to make sure they are not clearing the browser history upon exit/closure of the web browser or tab.
+Ensure you have access to **Commerce HQ** > **Modules** > **Retail and Commerce** > **Channel Setup** > **POS setup** > **Devices**.

+## Cause 1: The device token has expired

+When the Store Commerce app is activated, a device token is issued and stored in the installation folder.
+Each time you start the Store Commerce app, the token's issue date is compared to the maximum token lifetime parameter configured in Commerce headquarters.
+If the token's age exceeds the configured lifetime, the token is considered invalid, and the Store Commerce app prompts for reactivation.

+#### Resolution: Check the device token settings in Commerce headquarters

+1. Sign in to **Commerce HQ** > ** Modules** > **Retail and Commerce** > **HQ Setup** > **Parameters** > **Commerce Shared Parameters**.
+2. Select the **Security** tab.
+3. Review the value in the **Device token lifetime** field.

+     - By default, this value is set to **365 days**, but it can be increased to a maximum of 5,120 days.
+This value is the maximum number of days the token is valid after activating a Store Commerce app.
+     - If you increase this value, the Store Commerce apps that are currently activated will remain activated until their token lifetime reaches the new value set.

+4. Go to **Commerce HQ** > **Modules** > **Retail and Commerce** > **Channel Setup** > **POS setup** > **Devices**.
+5. Select the device record that prompts for activation.
+6. Review the value in the **Activated date and time** field.

+    - If this date is earlier than the number of days set for the device token lifetime, the token for the Store Commerce app has exceeded its lifetime.
+    - The value in this field updates automatically each time the Store Commerce app is activated.
+It's important to check this field before triggering a new activation.

+7. If the Store Commerce app's token has expired, you can reactivate the Store Commerce app.

+## Cause 2: The configuration file in the user profile folder is modified

+By default, the Store Commerce app stores the configuration settings in a file under the path _C:\Windows\users\{User account}\Appdata\local\packages_.

+Some Windows updates can inadvertently modify or delete files in this path.
+In this case, the Store Commerce app configuration file is removed, and the Store Commerce app no longer registers as activated.

+#### Resolution 1: Check the Windows update history

+Check if the Windows update history lists any updates that were recently applied to your computer.

+If this is a reoccurring issue, consider rerunning the Store Commerce app installer together with the `usecommonapplicationdata` flag.

+> [!NOTE]
+> When the `usecommonapplicationdata` flag is used, the Store Commerce app configuration file will be stored in the _C:\Program Data\_ folder instead.

+#### Resolution 2: Check the security software

+Check if the security software scanned the `C:\Windows\users\{User account}\Appdata\local\packages\Microsoft` directory and detected any files.

+If this is a reoccurring issue, consider rerunning the Store Commerce app installer together with the `usecommonapplicationdata` flag.

+> [!NOTE]
+> When the `usecommonapplicationdata` flag is used, the Store Commerce app configuration file will be stored in the _C:\Program Data\_ folder instead.

+## Cause 3: The browser history is cleared

+Store Commerce for web (Cloud POS) is a browser-based access system.
+It stores the Store Commerce app activation state in the web browser history.
+If you clear the web browser history, the Store Commerce app will no longer report as activated.

+If you activate the Store Commerce app using an InPrivate window in a browser, its activation state will be lost once you close the browser.

+#### Resolution: Check the browser settings and extensions

+To solve this issue, check your browser's settings and extensions to make sure they don't clear the browser history when you close the web browser or tab.

 ## Reference

-For more information about Store Commerce App Installation parameters please review [this page](https://learn.microsoft.com/dynamics365/commerce/dev-itpro/store-commerce)
+For more information about the Store Commerce app installation parameters, see [Store Commerce app](/dynamics365/commerce/dev-itpro/store-commerce).